astronaughts/grunt-play/README.md

 ## The "play" task

 ### Overview
-In your project's Gruntfile, add a section named `tishadow` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `play` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({